orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 ## Language picked at runtime

 Several factors can impact what language is being used by Form Runner.
-To determine what language to use, Form Runner first establishes the *requested language*.
-In order of priority, the requested language is set to:
+To determine what language to use, Form Runner determines a list of *available languages* for the form, as well as a *requested language*.
+From these, it determines the language to actually use.

+The list of available languages for the current form is selected as follows:

+- It starts with the list of languages defined in the form definition.
+There is always at least one such language present.
+- If the property `oxf.fr.available-languages.*.*` specifies at least one language, then only those languages which are both in the form definition *and* specified by the property are retained.

+*NOTE: The result can be an empty selection.*

+The requested language is determined following this order of priority:

+1. The language just selected by the user in the Form Runner language selector.
 1. The current Liferay language if Form Runner is used via the [Liferay proxy portlet](link-embed/liferay-proxy-portlet.html) and the "Send Liferay language" option is selected.
 2. The value of the `fr-language` request parameter if specified.
 3. The value of the `fr-language` servlet session attribute if present.
 4. The value of the [`oxf.fr.default-language.*.*` property](../../configuration/properties/form-runner.md#default-language) if present.
 5. English (`en`) if everything else fails.

-Then the list of *available languages* for the current form is selected as follows:

-- It starts with the list of languages defined in the form definition.
-There is always at least one such language present.
-- If the property `oxf.fr.available-languages.*.*` specifies at least one language, then only those languages which are both in the form definition *and* specified by the property are retained.

 Then the actual form language is selected:

--
+- If the requested language is one of the available languages, then it is selected.
+- Otherwise, if the default language specified with `oxf.fr.default-language.*.*` is one of the available languages, then it is selected.

-goes does the current list and picks the first language it finds *and* in which your form is available:
+- Otherwise the first language available in the form definition is selected.

+*NOTE: This means that one language is always picked, even if it is not an "available" language.*